 Daughtry, though not the winner of Idol's fifth season, is currently the lead singer and guitarist for the self-titled band, Daughtry.
 Their debut album, also self-titled, Daughtry, sold more than 5 million copies after five weeks of sales, and made it to the number one spot on Billboard's top 200.
 American Idol, has since adopted his single, Home, as the song they play each time another singer is knocked out of the running.
 In 2007 at the NBA playoffs the single, Home, was also used by the eliminating home team.

 American Idol, might be the most recognized show that has turned out singers, and changed the way the music industry does business, but it's not the only one.
 Other musicians have come straight out of Hollywood planning meetings.
 O-Town, the boy band created in 2000 for the MTV show, Making the Band, as well as the 1960's sudo-Beatle's band, The Monkees, were both created by auditions.
 The television executives, and show creators had a specific idea in mind, and they hand selected the actors/musicians that would best fit the dynamic they were looking for.
-These bands, though not as successful as those from Idol, still had a modicum of success; The Monkees, more so than, O-Town
+These bands, though not as successful as those from Idol, still had a modicum of success; The Monkees, more so than, O-Town.

 Even though American Idol would appear to be the standard for television created musicians, that wasn't always the case.
 Many well known, successful singers of the last decade came from the Disney Channel.
 The Mickey Mouse Club, introduced the world to superstars: Christina Aguilera, Justin Timberlake, and Britney Spears.
 These three singers have known great success during the last ten years; with the former N*Sync, boy band member, Justin Timberlake, having the most continual success, first as a member of a group, then as a solo artist.